Leveling up Web Performance with HTTP/3

 And in case you're wondering why you see client hello.

 Client hello is something from TLS.
-QUIC uses the TLS handshake to, well for direct encryption basically.
+QUIC uses the TLS handshake to, well, for direct encryption basically.

-And if you look further after the handshake things, well they're still doing handshake, after handshake things become, cannot be decrypted.
+And if you look further after the handshake things, well, they're still doing handshake.

-Wireshark will tell you, oh, I cannot, well basically decrypted, the secrets are not available.
+Wireshark will tell you, oh, I cannot, well, basically decrypted.

+The secrets are not available.
 So now check this back nine.

 If I load the capture with the secret embedded, then I can go to back nine and actually see there's a certificate message in the encrypted payload.